Éléments | Visite privée : Ghetto de Varsovie avec un historien local

 4

-Chlodna Street
+Rue Chlodna

 The memorial at Chłodna Street marks the site of the wooden footbridge that once connected the two parts of the Warsaw Ghetto above the street below.
 Used by Jews forced into the ghetto during World War II, the bridge became one of the most recognizable symbols of division, isolation, and daily life under Nazi occupation in wartime Warsaw.